lukeje/correctBmatrixOverflow/README.md

 readBvecsFromDicom('input_dicom_folder/', 'output_folder/', 'output_name');
 ```
 will read in all the DICOM files in `input_dicom_folder` and write out the *b*-vectors and *b*-values to `output_folder/output_name.bvec` and `output_folder/output_name.bval`, respectively.

+Notes:
+- The input directory must only contain DICOM files.
-Note that this requires that the directory contains files corresponding to only one acquisition, otherwise the *b*-vectors and *b*-values from multiple acquisitions would be concatenated.
+- The DICOM files in the input directory must correspond to only one acquisition, otherwise the *b*-vectors and *b*-values from multiple acquisitions would be concatenated.
+- Acquisition order is not (currently) checked; it is assumed that this matches the order of the files returned by running [`dir`](https://mathworks.com/help/matlab/ref/dir.html) on the input folder.

 ### Read from twix file
 ```matlab
 readBvecsFromTwix('input_twix_folder/', 'input_twix_file.dat', 'output_folder/');
 ```
 will read in the twix file `input_twix_folder/input_twix_file.dat` and write out the *b*-vectors and *b*-values of the last acquired line in each repetition to `output_folder/input_twix_file.bvec` and `output_folder/input_twix_file.bval`, respectively.

+Notes:
+- [mapVBVD](https://github.com/pehses/mapVBVD) is used to read the twix file (see "Dependencies" below).
-Note that this assumes that different diffusion encodings are indexed by the repetition index.
+- This script assumes that different diffusion encodings are indexed by the "repetition" index.

 ## Installation
 This toolbox can be installed using git.